Use The Right Pool Tool for the Job and Save Your Back

 A pool water testing kit is an essential part of any pool toolkit.

-Normally, you will go through multiple kits because they run out of test strips and pool chemicals.
+Normally, you will go through multiple kits because they run out of test strips and certified pool chemicals from trusted online suppliers.

-Also, don’t be afraid to try the new computerized pool water tester that makes pool water testing easier and more accurate.
+Also, don’t be afraid to try the new computerized pool water tester, which makes testing easier and more accurate.

 The key here is to find a pool testing kit that works for your type of pool.